When Ade and I first started travelling, the internet was still a fairly new concept and travel apps weren’t even on the horizon.

 You don’t.

-We have used Uber in Egypt, in Italy, Morocco, Croatia, Malaysia, India… the list goes on.
+We have used Uber in Egypt, in Italy, Morocco, Croatia, Malaysia, India, Ecuador… the list goes on.
 It’s very handy as you can pinpoint exactly where you are and where you want to go and avoid language barriers and confusion.

 We will also often use it to look up the price of a trip from our location to our destination and then compare that to the price taxis will drive us to the same destination.

 People always ask us about local sims.
-Ade prefers to buy a sim in each country – it generally is cheaper and it means you can usually make phone calls (often only within the country you’ve bought the sim in).
+Traditionally Ade has been a big supporter of buying a new, physical sim in each country – it generally is cheaper and it means you can usually make phone calls (often only within the country you’ve bought the sim in).

-I prefer to use an E-sim.
+I prefer to use an e-sim (I use Airalo, but there are many options to choose from).
 I don’t have to change physical sims and it’s easy to set up.
 They do work out to be more expensive so if price is a consideration you might want to stick with a local sim, but they are so much easier to use.
-Essentially the E-Sim provides data for your phone so you can access all your trusty apps while on the go.
+Essentially the e-sim provides data for your phone so you can access all your trusty apps while on the go.

 This is another one of those apps I’ve used in countries all around the world and they’ve never let me down.
 I’ve also found them to be very responsive when I did have an issue trying to download the sim in a new country.